Always celebrated on the first Sunday after Labor Day: Sept. 8, 2013

 - Hallmark began producing Grandparents Day cards in 1978.

-- Hallmark offers 70 Grandparents Day cards, including cards for first-time grandparents and great-grandparents, as well as from parent to grandparent to acknowledge and show appreciation for grandparents’ increasing involvement in their grandchildren’s lives.
+- Hallmark offers more than 40 Grandparents Day cards, including cards for first-time grandparents and great-grandparents, as well as from parent to grandparent to acknowledge and show appreciation for grandparents’ increasing involvement in their grandchildren’s lives.

 - Card prices begin at 99 cents.

-- Hallmark.com offers a variety of cards and e-cards for Grandparents Day.
-On Hallmark.com, paper cards can be personalized with photos and custom messages, then addressed, stamped and mailed directly to grandparents.
+- Hallmark.com offers a variety of paper cards for Grandparents Day that can be personalized with photos and custom messages, then addressed, stamped and mailed directly to grandparents.
+HallmarkEcards.com also offers Grandparents Day ecards, available with a subscription.

 - Throughout the year, Hallmark offers cards specifically for grandparents and grandchildren to send to each other for most major holidays and occasions.